 Notification periods for imports of fish or fishery products into Ireland are as follows:

-- by sea freight: minimum of three working days
+- by sea freight: all other third countries, a minimum of three working days.

-We would advise that these notice periods are treated as a minimum condition and that as much notice as possible is given to avoid any delays in the verification process.
+We would advise that these notice periods are treated as a minimum condition, and that as much notice as possible is given to avoid any delays with the verification process.

-We would recommend that you post your original documentation via registered post, and send to:
+We would recommend that you post your original documentation via registered mail, and send to: